Adam Reach: Middlesbrough

 At the start of the 2014–15 season, Reach became a first team regular for Middlesbrough under the management of Karanka, playing in the left–midfield position.
 He then contributed three assists for the side, all of them were wins, coming against Oldham Athletic on 12 August 2014, Bolton Wanderers on 18 August 2014 and Huddersfield Town on 13 September 2014.
 His performance, at one point, attracted attention from Premier League clubs, but no offers has been made.
-It wasn't until on 23 September 2014 against Liverpool in the third round of the League Cup when Reach scored his first goal of the season to equalise and the game led to extra time (and eventually penalty shoot–out) and he then scored two in the shoot-out, as Middlesbrough lost 14–13 on penalties.
+On 23 September 2014 against Liverpool in the third round of the League Cup, Reach scored his first goal of the season to equalise and the game led to extra time (and eventually penalty shoot–out) and he then scored two in the shoot-out, as Middlesbrough lost 14–13 on penalties.
 A week later on 4 October 2014, he scored his second goal of the season, in a 2–0 win against Fulham.
 A month later on 3 November 2014, Reach signed a four–year contract with the club, keeping him until 2019.
 Since the start of the 2014–15 season, Reach appeared in every match until on 29 November 2014, he was dropped to the substitute bench for a match against Blackburn Rovers.
 But Reach returned to the starting line–up in a follow–up match against Millwall on 6 December 2014, setting up two goals, in a 5–1 win, and then assisted another goal, in a 2–0 win against Derby County on 13 December 2014.
 Since returning to the starting line–up, he remained in the first team for the next two months.
 This lasted until Reach was dropped out for the starting line–up for the next three matches.
-It wasn't until on 14 March 2015 when Reach returned to the starting line–up, in a 4–1 win against Ipswich Town.
+On 14 March 2015, Reach returned to the starting line–up, in a 4–1 win against Ipswich Town.
 He then appeared in the next four matches but his performance in a 2–0 loss against Watford on 6 April 2015 received criticism from fans and was dropped from the squad as a result.
-It wasn't until on 25 April 2015 when Reach returned to the starting line–up against Fulham and scored in a 4–3 loss.
-He then played once in the Championship play-offs, as Middlesbrough lost 2–0 to Norwich City in the Championship play-off Final at Wembley Stadium.
+On 25 April 2015, Reach returned to the starting line–up against Fulham and scored in a 4–3 loss.
+He then played once in the Championship play-offs, as Middlesbrough lost 2–0 to Norwich City in the Championship play-off final at Wembley Stadium.
 At the end of the 2014–15 season, Reach made forty–six appearances and scoring three times in all competitions.